Skip to content

 Given the high chance of project failure, you'd think that risk management would be a top priority for project managers.

 But that's not the case.
 Only 28% of project managers "always" used risk management in marketing practices, according to a PMI survey.
-14% used them "rarely" or "never".
+And 14% used them "rarely" or "never" used risk management.

 Risk management can feel superfluous at the start of the project.
-When you're ready to attack a problem, it's easy to think that things wouldn't go wrong in your early enthusiasm.
+When you're ready to attack a problem, it's easy to think that things won't go wrong in your early enthusiasm.

-It doesn't help that for a lot of project managers, developing a risk management plan comes much later in the project planning phase.
+It doesn’t help that for many project managers, developing a project risk management plan comes much later in the project planning phase.
 They develop plans for resources, financials, and communication before they even begin to think of risks.

-This lack of early planning comes back to hurt you later when team enthusiasm sags and key stakeholders go missing.
+This lack of early planning can backfire later when team enthusiasm sags and key stakeholders disappear.

 The moral of the story?